cs50/ap-2020/curriculum/3/notes/index.md

     < block of statements >
     }
     ```
+    which is used to define a procedure that takes zero or more arguments.
+The procedure contains a block of statements.

-    and when you want to return a value, you would use:
+    When you want to return a value, you would use:
     ```html
     PROCEDURE procName(parameter1, parameter2, …)
     {